gogins/csound-ac/README.md

 - `silencio`: Create a symbolic link to this directory in every directory in which you are writing or running a piece that uses the Silencio library.

+- `patches`: Include the full path of this directory in your Csound environment variable `INCDIR`.

 ## Building On Your Local Computer